jonathansick/blog.jonathansick.ca/_posts/tumblr/2011-08-18-all-things-distributed-jekyll-amazon-s3.md

 - jekyll
 - aws
 ---
-All Things Distributed: Jekyll & Amazon S3Werner Vogels puts his money where his servers are and hosts his blog entirely on S3, sans any server-side content management.
+Werner Vogels puts his money where his servers are and hosts his blog entirely on S3, sans any server-side content management.
 How?
 Jekyll.

 He also mentions Cactus, a Python static blog generator, powered by Django templating.